danyaberezun/KEEPs/README.md

 ### When there is overload resolution

-Overload resolution is another case when we do not have an expected type, which stops us from using the subtype reconstruction results.
+Overload resolution is another case when we do not have an expected type, which stops us from using the subtyping reconstruction results.

 Let's consider the following example.